yellowme/youst-kotlin/.github/ISSUE_TEMPLATE/issue_template.md

 ---

 ## Journey or Title
-For titles use the format is 'As a <ROLE>, i want to <GOAL>, so that <REASON>' For journeys add a little description of what's actually happening and what we expected to happen.
+- For journeys use the format is 'As a <ROLE>, I want to <GOAL>, so that <REASON>'
+- For titles add something descriptive of what's actually happening or what should we expect.

+**IMPORTANT: This section should be used as the Github issue title and removed from the body description of the issue**

 ## Acceptance criteria
 - Describe, how we want the "what".